-Oregano is a prolific herb in the kitchen garden, thankfully it’s tasty fresh and dried.
+Oregano is a prolific and popular herb in the kitchen garden, thankfully it’s tasty fresh and dried.
 Learning how to dry oregano is a simple skill to master and one you’ll be grateful to have under your belt.

-The best way to dry oregano is going to depend on your patience level and general humidity level but any of the methods are fairly easy and hands-off.
+The best way to dry oregano is going to depend on your patience level and general humidity level but any of the different methods are fairly easy and hands-off.

 Oregano is, of course, tasty in many meals but it also has some medicinal properties and can be used in a number of different ways meaning you won’t regret having it dried in the pantry for the future.